KeckObservatory/mKTL/doc/example/callback.rst

 The second approach, relying on :func:`get`, becomes appealing when multiple items need to be inspected in a given callback; for example, if the current temperature were being compared to the current setpoint.
+There is no provision for calling a callback with arguments from multiple items, a single invocation of a callback is only ever triggered by a broadcast event associated with a single item.

 It is possible to block up a queue of events if the events arrive more rapidly than their callbacks can be processed.
-Each different :class:`Item` has its own processing queue, and events are processed sequentially on a per-item basis.
+Each different :class:`Item` has its own processing queue on the client side, and events are processed sequentially on a per-item basis.
+Callbacks should avoid delays in order to prevent the local queue from backing up.

 Calling :func:`Item.register`